Caterpillar Inc. research snapshot

 Munger risk inversion

-The thesis fails if AI data center power demand is pulled forward, if dealer inventories unwind, if tariffs erode margins, if construction and mining weaken together, or if a premium multiple compresses while EPS growth slows.
+The thesis fails if the New York data center moratorium spreads into other states, if AI data center power demand is pulled forward, if dealer inventories unwind, if tariffs erode margins, if construction and mining weaken together, or if a premium multiple compresses while EPS growth slows.

 Management

-Joe Creed has deep Caterpillar operating experience and led Energy & Transportation before becoming CEO.
-The management test is whether leadership can convert backlog into cash, invest in capacity wisely, and avoid value-destructive buybacks when the stock is expensive.
+Joseph Creed has deep Caterpillar operating experience and leads the company as chairman and CEO with a refreshed CFO and CTO bench.
+The management test is whether leadership can convert backlog into cash, invest in capacity wisely, and avoid value-destructive buybacks when the stock remains expensive.

 Industry trend

 Caterpillar benefits from infrastructure replacement, mining equipment demand, energy security, distributed power, and AI data center power needs.
-The offset is that heavy equipment remains tied to capital spending cycles, interest rates, commodity prices, and government infrastructure timing.
+The offset is that heavy equipment remains tied to capital spending cycles, interest rates, commodity prices, government infrastructure timing, and now data center regulatory action.

 Valuation and margin of safety

-At $940.12, the market is paying for a strong Power & Energy cycle and sustained premium execution.
-Margin of safety improves if the stock resets toward the base-case valuation range or if EPS growth proves high enough to absorb the current multiple.
+At $814.81, the market is still paying for a strong Power & Energy cycle and sustained premium execution, though the recent pullback has reduced the premium from the June peak.
+Margin of safety improves if the stock holds above the 200-day area and Q2 results validate growth, or if EPS growth proves high enough to absorb the current multiple.

 Source-backed data